-Touring boards are made with displacement hulls, are thicker in volume, and wider.
-They are designed for cruising flat water and for long distance paddles.
+Touring boards are made with displacement hulls, are thicker in volume, and are wider.
+They are designed for cruising flat water and for long-distance paddles.

 Also consists of a displacement hull but where they differ from touring boards is in their width.
 Race boards are the most narrow boards on the market.
 They are designed like this to increase speed and paddling efficiency.
 These boards are for experienced paddlers only.

-Downwind boards are designed like race boards with added volume, more narrow in shape, but unlike a displacement hull commonly found of race boards, downwind boards have large amounts of rocker so paddlers don’t bury the nose in the small waves.
+Downwind boards are designed like race boards with added volume and are more narrow in shape, but unlike a displacement hull commonly found on race boards, downwind boards have large amounts of rocker so paddlers don’t bury the nose in the small waves.

-Think of these boards as a mixture of a race board and surf board.
+Think of these boards as a mixture of a race board and a surfboard.